HomePage Path

 Mountsorrel Castle is located in the village centre, off Watling Street.
 6 miles north of Leicester, on the A6.

-The site is freely accessible in daylight hours.
+The site is freely accessible in daylight hours, check website for details.

 Car parking is by the side of the road.